dji-sdk/Mobile-SDK-Doc/source/introduction/ui_library_introduction.md

 keywords: [ui library introduction, UILibrary, widget, panel, default layout, asset swap, widget customization, panles customization]
 ---

-Many applications that control DJI products using the DJI Mobile SDK have similar core functionality.
+Many applications that control DJI products using the DJI Mobile SDK share similar core functionalities.
 They will typically:

 * Show a live view of the camera feed
 * Show product state (aircraft telemetry, battery level, signal strength, etc.)
 * Allow the user to review and change product settings
-* Have basic functionality such as automatic take off, land, go home.
+* Have basic functionalities such as automatic take off, land, go home.

-When a developer makes an application, they typically have to provide this set of core functionality before adding their own, unique features.
+To make an application, a developer typically has to provide this set of core functionalities before adding some unique ones.

-The DJI UILibrary provides UI objects that have this core functionality, and so can be used to greatly speed development time.
-In fact, using the default UILibrary, an application can be created with no additional lines of code that looks like:
+The DJI UILibrary provides UI elements that have these core functionalities, hence can be used to speed up development time.
+In fact, by using the default UILibrary, an application can be created with no additional lines of code.
+It looks like:

 ![DefaultScreen](../images/product-introduction/defaultScreen.png)

-Developers can pick and choose which parts of the UILibrary they want to use, not use and customize.
+Developers can pick and choose which parts of the UILibrary they want to include, exclude and customize.

 UILibrary is available in the DJI Mobile SDK v4.0 and later.

 ## Concepts Overview

-UILibrary comprises three main categories of UI element:
+UILibrary comprises of three main UI element categories:

-* **Widget**: An independent UI element that gives state or simple control (like battery indicator or automatic take-off button)
+* **Widget**: An independent UI element that gives state or simple control (e.g.  battery indicator, or automatic take-off button)
-* **Collection**: An organized collection of widgets that are related to each other (e.g. camera exposure state)
+* **Collection**: (iOS only) An organized collection of widgets that are related to each other (e.g. camera exposure state)
-* **Panel**: Complicated, information rich UI elements (e.g. camera settings)
+* **Panel**: Complex menus and settings views with rich UI elements (e.g. camera settings)

-All UI elements can simply be used in an application without maintenance.
-They are already tied to the DJI Mobile SDK, and will start automatically updating themselves after instantiation.
+All UI elements can simply be included in an application without extra maintenance.
+They are already tied to the DJI Mobile SDK, and will start updating themselves after instantiation.

 The [Android](http://developer.dji.com/api-reference/android-uilib-api/index.html) and [iOS](http://developer.dji.com/api-reference/ios-uilib-api/index.html) UILibrary API reference has the complete list of UI elements available.